-Since 2008, Vatel has been proposed the Marco Piolo program named best éducative innovation during the World Hospitality Awards 2018.
-It allows Vatel’s student from a campus to spend their second year of bachelor in another campus. from Vatel Moscou.
-Alisa discusses her culture.
+Since 2008, Vatel has been proposed the Marco Polo program named ‘Best Éducative Innovation’ during the World Hospitality Awards 2018.
+It allows Vatel’s student from a campus to spend their second year of Bachelor in another campus.
+From Vatel Moscow, Alisa discusses her culture.

 From Bordeaux to Moscow…..

 What were your first impressions of Bordeaux?
-What cultural differences with Russia did you notice the most?
+What cultural differences from Russia did you notice the most?

 And what about Moscow?

 Moscow is a huge city, there is always something to do at any time of the day.
-The city is famous for its never sleeping nightlife (in june).
-Personally i really enjoyed the various art exhibitions, my personal favourite being installation art.
-It’s a visual concept in three dimensions frequently designed for a specific place. i went to every week.
+The city is famous for its never sleeping nightlife (in June).
+Personally I really enjoyed the various art exhibitions, my personal favourite being installation art.
+It’s a visual concept in three dimensions frequently designed for a specific place.
+I went there every week.

 …Trough Tver’s region